pierre-vigier/Perl6-Math-Matrix/README.md

 ### new-diagonal

-This method is a constructor that returns an diagonal matrix of the size given by count of the parameter.
+This method is a constructor that returns an diagonal matrix (as checked by is-diagonal) of the size given by count of the parameter.
 All the cells are set to 0 except the top/left to bottom/right diagonal, set to given values.

     say Math::Matrix.new-diagonal( 2, 4, 5 ):